AimeeRose/aimeerose.github.io/_posts/2014-11-22-nfl-avg-yds-per-play.markdown

 <br />

-^ *Truthfully, I was originally interested in finding evidence for an unrelated hunch: that the likelihood of a play resulting in a conversion increases the closer the offense is to their opponents' endzone.
+^ *Truthfully, I was originally interested in finding evidence for an unrelated theory based solely on a hunch: that the likelihood of a play resulting in a conversion increases the closer the offense is to their opponents' endzone.
 I came to the conclusion, based on the data I had at hand, such a relationship does not exist.*